nabeelvalley/docs/content/pages/docs/ibm-cloud/enable-cors-for-node-red.md

+---
-# Enale Cors for Node-RED
+title: Enable Cors for Node-RED
+---

 In order to enable Cross Origin for Node-RED we need to add the `httpNodeCors` option into the `bluemix-settings.js` file in the settings object